 Show All Answers

-In accordance with policy HR-47, Loudoun County employees, contractors, and volunteers are required to wear face coverings, when working in county facilities, on county property, in county vehicles with more than one occupant, or while otherwise performing work on behalf of the county under circumstances where social distancing cannot be maintained.
+In accordance with policy HR-47, Loudoun County employees, contractors, and volunteers are required to wear face coverings at all times when working in county facilities, in county vehicles with more than one occupant, or outdoors while performing work on behalf of the county under circumstances where six feet of distance cannot be maintained.

 A cloth face covering can help prevent individuals who do not know they are carrying COVID-19 from transmitting the virus to others.
 The cloth is intended to catch droplets from your nose and mouth that may be projected when you talk, sneeze, cough and breathe.
 By limiting the potential of these droplets from landing on others and on surfaces, you can reduce the spread of the coronavirus and other germs even when you are asymptomatic.